thorncp/task-it-to-me/stories/friendlier-menus.md

 created, it balks with a message.
 What we would like instead is to only show commands that can be executed.

-This is an opportunity to do some refactoring around extract the command related data into a separate structure.
+This is an opportunity to do some refactoring around extracting the command related data into a separate structure.
 Also, there is a whole bunch of null handling that goes away with this rework.